 Tarragon, also known as Estragon, is a perennial herb that you may be surprised to learn is part of the Sunflower family.
-It's a popular aromatic flavoring, especially in French cuisine.
-With hints of aniseed and vanilla, it goes particularly well with eggs, chicken and fish.

 There are actually two types of Tarragon.
 The French one is more widely available and has a stronger flavor than the Russian variety.
 The French variety (subspecies Sativa) is the one our advice will be centered around.